wout/dat-docs/dat-metadata-standard/specification.md

 }
 ```

-#### **2.c.** Viewer dependencies:
+### **2.c.** Internal dependencies:

-These are on-chain dependencies managed by the viewer and made available to the *renderer* on execution.
+These are on-chain dependencies managed internally by the viewer and made available to the *renderer* at runtime.
 They can be referenced by using the dependency's asset `fingerprint`:

 ```json
 {